-The Accessibility and Disability Studies Collection (ADS) supports the information, instruction, and research needs of MSU faculty, students and staff as well as visiting researchers and the general public.
+The Accessibility and Disability Studies Collection (ADS) supports the current information, instruction, and research needs of MSU faculty, students and staff as well as visiting researchers and the general public.

 The multidisciplinary nature of the collection can help inform research in the arts, education, law, medicine, and social sciences.